GallagherSecurity/cc-rest-docs/training/README.md

 ## What the feature does
 When not disabled by the checkbox in the server properties, Command Centre requests proof from the client that it has the private key that matches a public key that the server has configured into it (pinned).
-A public key is hundreds of bytes so you don’t want to paste the whole thing into Command Centre’s configuration, and we do not want to compare all those bytes for each request, so you enter a signature instead.
-It is known as the certificate’s thumbprint or fingerprint, and is a cryptographic hash of the whole certificate.
+A public key is hundreds of bytes so you don't want to paste the whole thing into Command Centre's configuration, and we do not want to compare all those bytes for each request, so you enter a signature instead.
+It is known as the certificate's thumbprint or fingerprint, and is a cryptographic hash of the whole certificate.
 It is impossible for a client to send a fake certificate with a thumbprint that looks real.

 Certificates can also contain a chain of trust linking the certificate back to a trusted authority.
-A client uses a server certificate’s chain of trust to check the identity of the server that responded to its request.
-It does not work in reverse:  servers do not check that part of a client’s certificate.
-You would not have pasted the certificate’s thumbprint into Command Centre if you did not trust it.
+A client uses a server certificate's chain of trust to check the identity of the server that responded to its request.
+It does not work in reverse:  servers do not check that part of a client's certificate.
+You would not have pasted the certificate's thumbprint into Command Centre if you did not trust it.

-When you enter a thumbprint into a CC REST Client’s property page in the Configuration Client and leave ‘disabled pinned certificates’ unchecked in the server properties, you are saying that only the caller who has the matching private key is allowed to use that REST Client.
+When you enter a thumbprint into a CC REST Client's property page in the Configuration Client and leave 'disabled pinned certificates' unchecked in the server properties, you are saying that only the caller who has the matching private key is allowed to use that REST Client.
 In other words, the client software must possess two secrets that the server can verify:  the API key and the private key.